 At Turnbull Legal Solutions we can help you navigate through the tricky court process.
 We understand it is an emotional time, with lots of unknowns.
 That is why you need expert legal advice and someone on your side who can guide you in the right direction.
 At Turnbull Legal Solutions we will do everything possible to try and negotiate the matter on your behalf so that you get the best outcome in a timely manner (and without large legal bills).
 However, we don’t shy away from going to Court.
 If your matter cannot be resolved via negotiation (and unfortunately there is a small percentage of matters that need to go to a final hearing) then we will represent you and support you until the end of your matter.

-Contact us today for a FREE 30 minute consultation to assess your legal matter and provide you with expert advice on what to do next.
+Contact our office today so that we can assess your legal matter and provide you with expert advice on what to do next.